alexandrnikitin/blog/_drafts/hoisting-in-net-explained.md

-P.S.
+_P.S.
 Thank you for your time!
 I hope you found the post interesting and useful.
 There will be the part 2 with a bunch of examples.
-If you have an interesting case that you want to share or analyze, then you can send it to me to nikitin.alexandr.a at gmail.
+If you have an interesting case that you want to share or analyze, then you can send it to me to nikitin.alexandr.a at gmail._

-### Examples

-The fun part.

-array length

-try block

-var

-static

-jit helper

-not do while loop

-structs

-many exits

   [github-docs-lch]: https://github.com/dotnet/coreclr/blob/release/1.0.0-rc1/Documentation/botr/ryujit-overview.md#loop-invariant-code-hoisting
   [google-hoisting]: https://www.google.com/search?q=Hoisting+.NET